gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 ## Stories

-### Story - Tooling API provides EclipseProject model for a composite containing a single Gradle build.
+### Story - Tooling API provides EclipseWorkspace model for a composite containing a single Gradle build.

 Introduce `EclipseWorkspace` to the Tooling API.
 This represents a collection of eclipse projects based on the Gradle builds that the IDE user is working on.
 For this story, all Gradle projects for an `EclipseWorkspace` will be sourced from a single Gradle build.
 As such, this story merely provides a convenience for